Make of the Month Competition | Terms and Conditions

 - Copyright in all images submitted for this draw remains with the respective entrants.
 However, in consideration of their providing the draw, each entrant grants a worldwide, irrevocable, perpetual license to Hobbycraft to feature any or all of the submitted images in any of their publications, their websites, on their HobbycraftUK Facebook page and/or in any promotional material connected to this draw.

-- All entries must be received by noon on the last day of the month to be eligible for the prize.
+- All entries must be received by midnight on the last day of the month to be eligible for the prize.
 Hobbycraft will not be responsible for the non receipt of any entry.

 - Hobbycraft reserves the right to refuse any entry for any reason at its absolute discretion.